dan-sairasu/midterm/README.md

 # Travel Booking System

 ## Overview
-this is a Python-based booking system for Out Midterm Examination.
+this is a Python-based booking system for our Midterm Examination.
 The system allows users to manage

 ## Features
 - Admin Terminal